niyaziulke/GetAndClearData/CodeBook.md

 &nbsp;
 &nbsp;

-* Activity labels are read from the second column of activity_labels.txt and stored in 'activityLabels'.
-* Features are read from the second column of features.txt and stored in 'features'.
 * Indices of specific features that contain "-mean()" and "-std() " are found and stored in 'selectFeatures'.
-* Other features and corresponding variables in 'xMerged' are excluded.
+* Other features in 'features' and corresponding variables in 'xMerged' are excluded.
+* 'activities' list is created.
+This list contains activity names corresponding to the activity IDs in 'yMerged'.
 * "()" and "-" parts are deleted from feature names.
-All "mean" words are converted to "Mean" and all "std" to "Std"
+All "mean" words are converted to "Mean" and all "std" to "StandardDeviation"
-* 'activities' list is created.
-This list contains activity names corresponding to activity IDs in 'yMerged'.
-* 'subjects', 'activities' and 'xMerged' are all merged together with cbind.
+* 'activities', 'subjects' and 'xMerged' are all merged together with cbind.
 The table is stored in the variable 'complete'
 * Column names of 'complete' are defined.
-The first column contains Subjects, the second column contains Activities and other 66 columns correspond to the extracted features.
+The first column contains activities, the second column contains subjects and other 66 columns correspond to the extracted features.
 * aggregate function is then used to find the mean of each variable for each activity and each subject.
 * 'tidyTable' is obtained by ordering the result of aggregate function.
 * Finally, the program prints 'tidyTable' to tidy_dataset.txt .